robertbenson/docker_openai_custom_weather_demo/README.md

 - Confidentiality: finance, defense , medical are example sectors that would keep information confidential.
 - Security, govt agencies etc. will have confidential information.

+## Citations

+Documents can be uploaded to the model using "file search".
+Information from these documents (PDFs, Word files, text files etc) can be used to _ground_ responses and sources will be credited.